x-senpai-x/rdao_alternative/README.md

 Proposed Solution
 -----------------

-### Threshold BLS-Based Random Beacon with Fallback and VDF
+### Threshold BLS Beacon with One-Epoch Lookahead

-**Design Components**:

--   **Threshold BLS Signatures**:
+**DKG Key Setup** Validators run an off-chain DKG to generate a shared BLS group key and secret shares.

+**Epoch‑End Signing**

-    -   Validators collaboratively produce a threshold BLS signature on the epoch seed.
+During epoch N, each threshold committee member produces a partial BLS signature on a domain-separated message for epoch N + 1.

-    -   The threshold signature output is deterministic and unique once enough shares are combined, eliminating the "last-revealer" bias.

--   **RANDAO Fallback**:
+Gossip and aggregate ≥ t shares into a single threshold signature Σₙ.

+**On‑Chain Integration**

+Add a next_epoch_randao field or replace the existing randao_mix at epoch boundary with Σₙ.

+Verify Σₙ under the group public key (one extra BLS verify per epoch).

+**One‑Epoch Delay**

+Committees and proposers for epoch N + 1 use Σₙ directly.

+Eliminates same-epoch bias and reduces lookahead from 2→1 epochs.

+**Fallback Mechanism**

-    -   If threshold signing fails due to offline validators or network failures, fall back to standard RANDAO XOR-based accumulation to maintain liveness.
+If threshold signing fails by epoch end, revert to legacy RANDAO XOR mix for that epoch to preserve liveness.

--   **Optional VDF Post-Processing**:
+-   **Future Plan: VDF Post-Processing**:

     -   After collecting the threshold signature (or RANDAO fallback mix), run it through a Verifiable Delay Function (VDF) to add delay-based unpredictability.
+    -

 **Cryptographic Assumptions**:

--   Hardness of the discrete logarithm problem over elliptic curves (BLS signatures).
+-   BLS Signature Security: Unforgeability under the XDH assumption.

--   Correctness and unforgeability of polynomial secret sharing (threshold schemes).
+-   Shamir Secret Sharing: Correctness and unforgeability of polynomial secret sharing (threshold schemes).

--   Non-parallelizability and soundness of the VDF computation.

 **Security Goals**:

--   Eliminate biasability (adaptive or selfish mixing) in beacon randomness.

--   Guarantee liveness through fallback mechanisms.

--   Achieve cryptographic unpredictability with minimal additional complexity.
+Eliminate Last-Revealer Bias: No single validator (or coalition < t) can skew randomness.

+Preserve Liveness: Fall back to RANDAO if threshold output is unavailable.

+Minimize On‑Chain Overhead: Single BLS verify + 48‑byte signature per epoch.

+Maintain Compatibility: Leverage existing BLS primitives and seed lookahead logic.

 **Advantages of Chosen Approach**: